vishal-rana-codezeros/file-uploading/README.md

     * Message - Corresponding message to the request
     * Url - The url of your uploaded video

-NOTE:if you get internal server error please try after  5 or 10 min.
+NOTE: if you get internal server error please try after  5 or 10 minutes, or check the file extension is as per the allowed extension or not.

 NOTE: This service is for codezeros and dataeximit internal usage only.Please contact if you get any trouble integrating this service